kupa22/apple-homekey/README.md

       * The (randomly generated) transaction identifier
       * A fixed value
    * The phone checks the signature and sends the following data to the lock in encrypted form:
-      * The identifier of the Device Credential
+      * The identifier of the Device Credential (see information below how to calculate)
       * A signature over the following data:
          * The Reader Identifier
          * The X coordinate of the phone's ephemeral public key